The 6 Best Garden Hoes – One for Every Budget

 Six Garden Hoes Worth Considering

 Okay, so I am going to do something a little different here.
-Instead of simply picking out five of the best garden hoes I could find without regard to cost, I am going to show you the best ones at specific price levels.
+Instead of simply picking out six of the best garden hoes I could find without regard to cost, I am going to show you the best ones at specific price levels.
 Should be fun and will also help you to see what's really out there.

 When it comes to the cheapest garden hoes, you will find the only ones worth looking at are the short handled ones made for getting down on your knees and working around your plants.

 This little garden hoe features a high-grade carbon steel blade that has been powder-coated for maximum corrosion protection.
 The strong bend-proof handle lets you chop into compacted soil easily and makes it much easier to work in rocky soil.
 It features a super soft PVC handle that will absorb the shock of chopping into hard ground and the ergonomic grip will help to relieve some of the strain to your hand.